MileHacker Logo

 Final Activity & Shopping Notes

-Paraty's a range of things to do and chances for shopping present something to suit every interest, from thrill-seekers to culture enthusiasts.
+Paraty's a range of things to do and shopping opportunities present something for every interest, from thrill-seekers to culture enthusiasts.

 Activity Planning Summary